 It was my first time experience of solo trekking to Triund

 I started my solo trek to Triund from Dharamkot, where I stayed at The Lodge for one night.
 I took the way which was through the village.
-I bought a water bottle, an energy drink and a packet of snack.
+I bought a water bottle, an energy drink, and a packet of snacks.
 And I started trekking alone to Triund.
 Triund is a wonderful place, owns fascinating beauty in Dhauladhar Range.
 It is the best trek for beginners who want to trek and don’t have much experience of trekking.
-There is a magnetic charm which you can easily sense in the air while you are trekking to Triund.
+There is a magnetic charm that you can easily sense in the air while you are trekking to Triund.
 You stand on the top and take a 360 degree look around you.
 You will find green lush ambiance and snow-capped mountains.
-If you need my suggestion, I would only suggest you to do solo trekking to Triund.
+If you need my suggestion, I would only suggest you do solo trekking to Triund.
 I have done trekking in Tosh previously but it was not solo trekking.

 I left the village behind and continued on my trek.
-I met a guy on the way and we exchanged few words.
+I met a guy on the way and we exchanged a few words.
 Together we reached Gallu Temple.
 The starting point of Triund trekking is Gallu Temple.
-This place here several cafes and home stays and often remains crowded.
+This place here several cafes and homestays and often remain crowded.
 When I reached here I found a long queue and there were two policemen who were registering every person and checking IDs and bags.
 This was my destination where I have always wanted to be.
 My reason for solo trekking to Triund was to escape from the dull life of New Delhi.
 I had got tired and I needed a perfect break.
 Oh yes, when you are in a job it is kind of hard to manage things and go on a trip to Triund like this.
 I don’t often get to travel, but my tendency remains to travel every once a month.

 It was a weekend trip to Triund but with no planning at all.
-So, from Gallu Temple, I started my trekking to Triund alone.
-However, I wasn’t travelling alone at all here as there were many other trekkers who were like me.
+So, from Gallu Temple, I started trekking to Triund alone.
+However, I wasn’t traveling alone at all here as there were many other trekkers who were like me.
 The trek to Triund was awesome.
 It passed through several amazing, panoramic views.
 The trekking was difficult and tiring.
 Considering it was May and much Sun, I started to run out of water.
 One thing to remember, as you move up, the price also gets high.
 One water bottle which costs you 20INR will start costing you, 40, and 60 INR.
-When I started trekking at the very starting point, I met with a group, one guy, Shivam and three girls, Shivani, Akshita and Akanksha and we started together.
+When I started trekking at the very starting point, I met with a group, one guy, Shivam, and three girls, Shivani, Akshita, and Akanksha and we started together.
 My solo trekking to Triund came to an end here as I wasn’t alone anymore.
 While we were trekking altogether, we stopped by a small stall (you will find such stall all the way) and bought a water bottle for 40 INR.
 Shivani asked me to buy Glucon D as it will help replenish the lost energy and that was a great suggestion.
 We bought 4 packs, 50 INR per, which was double to the printed rate.
 Mixed the water with glucose, we started again.
 This time, Shivani and Shivam left and I waited for Akshita and Akanksha.
 We all three then started trekking to Triund.
 And that’s how I got a company.
 We took several stops on the way and took rest.
 I was all alone by myself.
 I could have reached earlier but I enjoyed their company and we had great fun on the way.
-I was fortunate that I found a good company else I would have tuned on my music and would have walked my own way without bothering anything.
+I was fortunate that I found a good company else I would have turned on my music and would have walked my own way without bothering anything.
 Trekking to Triund was among my travel bucket list which I finally marked done.

-When I reached the top, I just opened my arms wide and welcomed the air to touch my face, to go inside my lungs and rejuvenate me.
+When I reached the top, I just opened my arms wide and welcomed the air to touch my face, to go inside my lungs, and rejuvenate me.
 This was my dream; this was my destination.
 This is where I belong.
 This is where I wanted to come.
 I was desperate for this trip.
 This place was kind of crowded.
 There were small cafes and people camping at the top.
 I have pursued my dream of trekking solo to Triund.
 I believe everyone once in life should experience this feeling.

 Akanksha and Akshita found their friends who were already there.
 They stayed with them while I moved to the other side and went on the other top.
 I met with two other guys there who asked us to go to Snow – line.
 Both the girls refused to come.
 I agreed and started with them.
 But I was dead tired and needed some rest and something to eat.
-So, I asked that I need rest and something to eat.
+So, I asked that I need to rest and something to eat.